 It is also apparent from these verses that, again, the Lord's Apostles, in contrast to Charles Stanley and other eternal security teachers, did not believe that it was possible to be in Christ and at the same time to be "living like the devil"!
 Therefore, we are talking about two different grace messages and two different images of Christianity.
-Charles Stanley's allows for the most unholy and immoral behavior among the saved and one doesn't.
+Charles Stanley's gospel allows for the most unholy and immoral behavior among the saved!

 (A Biblical Critique Of Charles Stanley's Book,

 The Shocking Reality Of Charles Stanley's GospelVery few people who have been saved for any length of time are unacquainted with the name Dr. Charles F. Stanley, the father of Andy Stanley.
 Charles Stanley's national TV and radio program, In Touch, is regularly broadcasted throughout the United States.
 As the senior pastor of a 12,000 member Baptist church in Georgia and twice elected president of the Southern Baptist Convention, his religious influence is staggering.